Derry Halloween Witch

 At the city’s Guildhall, you’ll be transported back in time to a land of myths, legends, warriors, and witches.
 Of course, no festival is complete without music, food, and a parade at the end.

-A full program of events will be available on the festival website soon.
+A full program of events is available on the festival website.

 The Waterford Quays.
 Photo: Tourism Ireland.